Amanda Barnett, Stacie Gibbs - Vocals

 Frederick (Keith) Fiddmont moved to Los Angeles in 1991 after leaving the legendary vibraphonist Lionel Hampton to begin a two-year stint with singer Rickie Lee Jones.
 He has recorded or performed live with such legends as Stevie Wonder, Luis Miguel, Diana Krall, Christian McBride, Marcus Miller, James Brown, The Temptations, Jennifer Holliday, Natalie Cole, Nancy Wilson, and B.B.
 King (Grammy award winning One Kind Favor), as well as gifted artists like Wayne Brady, Billy Childs, Queen Latifah, Michael Buble, and John Pizzarelli.
 His tenor help the Steely Jam sound soar.

 Steely Dan created some of the greatest grooves ever heard.
 Notorious for squeezing every last ounce of funk out of the best drummers in the world, when you play Dan tunes, the beat bar is as high as it gets.
 As we usher in a new chapter in the Steely Jam story, we pay tribute to our beloved founder, drummer, and inspiration for this band's existence, David Robin, who left us too soon.
-A native of drizzly, rainy London, David moved to sunny Los Angeles in the 80s, and discovered that you can indeed check out any time you like, but you will never, ever leave.
-An accomplished rock, jazz and funk drummer, David has been the soulful engine of Steely Jam.
+A native of drizzly, rainy London, David moved to sunny Los Angeles in the 80s, and discovered that you can indeed check out any time you like, but you will never, ever leave - until the final act.
+An accomplished rock, jazz and funk drummer, David was the soulful engine of Steely Jam.